-Operating profit is stated after the share of results of associates but before investment income, finance costs and income tax.
+Operating profit is stated before investment income, finance costs and income tax.

 3.11 Tax

 The tax expense or credit represents the sum of the net amount arising in respect of current and deferred tax.

 Current tax

 Current tax assets and liabilities for the current period are measured at the amount expected to be recovered from or paid to the tax authorities.
 Taxable profit differs from net profit as reported in profit or loss because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are never taxable or deductible.
 The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted at the reporting date.